danielscholl/iac-terraform/samples/simpleweb/README.md

 #### Required Variables

- 1. `name`: An identifier used to construct the names of all resources in this template.
+ 1. `name`: An identifier used to construct the names of all resources in this sample.
  2. `location`: The deployment location of resource group container for all your Azure resources.
  3. `docker_registry_server_url`: The docker registry where images reside.
  3. `deployment_targets`: The name key value pair where the key is representative to the app service name and value is the source container.